Published By Faith Stewart at September 11th, 2019

 Before you consider business trade lines, you need to consider how your business is set up.
 For many new business owners, starting a business just kind of happens.
 You have something you do that you love, and you decide its time to use it to make money.
 You may find a location or start from your home.
 Likely you simply mingle funds in your personal bank account.
 You have a business name but the business address, email, and phone number are all the same as your personal contact information.
 It is sort of a natural progression.

 If you want to establish business credit, you have to be purposeful to set up your business separate from yourself.
 This means doing a few things differently.
+You have build a foundation of fundability.

 For most of these vendors, you will have to make a few initial purchases before they will extent net30 terms.
 Some want to see a minimum time in business or a certain revenue level as well.
 We have compiled a list of six easy approval business trade lines to help you get started.